-I love the A360.
+I love the A360 (A370 also announced with sleep stuff and inbuilt GPS).
 It’s really a fitness band as it does not have GPS.
 But I couldn’t find anything else in a thin band format (ie not the Vivoactive).
 It’s a little temperamental at times and the optical HR could be more accurate and fortunately the last one I bought had an improved strap.

 Putting that aside, it is VERY pretty.
 On the whole it now mostly links well to a smartphone.
-It has a great Polar app with the stats you need.
+It has a great Polar app with all the stats you need and more besides.
 If you have a Samsung Phone then you could consider the Gear Fit 2.

-But with a bit of luck you’ll get the A360 for just over £100.
+But with a bit of luck you’ll get the A360 for WELL UNDER £100.
 It has a really nice screen & display, it feels comfortable and it actually looks better than most others anywhere near the same price point.

 ESSENTIAL READING *FULL REVIEW*: Polar A360 Review